The Cost of Avocado

 In addition to promoting the absorption of antioxidants found in other foods you eat, avocado is also a source of antioxidants important for the health of your eyes.
 It contains lutein and zeaxanthin, which French researchers say reduce the risk of cataracts and macular degeneration in the elderly.

-Half of avocado provides the body with 25% of its daily requirement of vitamin K. This nutrient helps maintain healthy bones, as it increases the absorption of calcium and reduces the loss of this mineral through urine.
+Half of the avocado provides the body with 25% of its daily requirement of vitamin K. This nutrient helps maintain healthy bones, as it increases the absorption of calcium and reduces the loss of this mineral through urine.

 Despite its creamy texture, an avocado provides 6-7 grams of fiber, needed by the body to maintain the proper functioning of the digestive tract.